shogun-toolbox/shogun/doc/md/QUICKSTART.md

 ## Compile and install SHOGUN-TOOLBOX into home directory

 ```

 $ cd shogun-3.1.1

 $ mkdir build
 $ cd build
 $ cmake -DCMAKE_INSTALL_PREFIX="/home/$USER/shogun-install" ..

 $ make -j5 all
 $ make install
 ```

-## Run the examples:
+## Run the examples

+Many toy examples on can be found within `share/shogun/examples/libshogun`.
+In order to run them, you need to point `LD_LIBRARY_PATH` to the location of the compiled library.
+If everything worked fine, this should work well:

 ```

 $ export LD_LIBRARY_PATH="/home/$USER/shogun-install/lib:$LD_LIBRARY_PATH"
 $ cd "/home/$USER/share/shogun/examples/libshogun"
 $ chmod +x ./so_multiclass_BMRM && ./so_multiclass_BMRM
 ```

-# You know what you're doing: More build options
+# You know what you're doing?

+A small cheat sheet of available cmake options.
+This list does not claim to be comprehensive -- it's meant to be a quick reference for those you know what they do.

 ## Enabling modular interfaces
 * `-DPythonModular=ON`, `-DOctaveModular=ON`, `-DJavaModular=ON`,